Henry Percy, 9th Earl of Northumberland: Catholic sympathiser

-Shortly before James's accession to the English throne in 1603, Robert Cecil, 1st Earl of Salisbury through Lord Henry Howard particularly warned the king against Henry Brooke, 11th Baron Cobham, Sir Walter Raleigh, and Northumberland.
+Shortly before James's accession to the English throne in 1603, Robert Cecil, 1st Earl of Salisbury through Lord Henry Howard particularly warned the King against Henry Brooke, 11th Baron Cobham, Sir Walter Raleigh, and Northumberland.
 This theory of the "diabolical triplicity" rested on innuendo, about the occult interests supposedly cultivated by the intellectual circles led by Percy and Raleigh, and possibly on the traitorous intent suggested only by rumours from the 1580s that Percy would marry Arbella Stuart, the next heir to the throne after the King and his offspring.
 Brooke led the Main Plot against James, and Raleigh soon lost his freedom.
 Northumberland, on the other hand, was appointed to the Privy Council.

 The Earl of Northumberland bought Walsingham House in London's Seething Lane for £2,200 in 1603.
 In 1604, the house was visited by the Jesuit Henry Garnet and the Spanish ambassador Juan de Tassis, 1st Count of Villamediana.

-Thomas Percy went on to become one of the five conspirators in the Gunpowder Plot of 1605.
-The goal of this plot was to overthrow the Parliament under King James I. When the plot was discovered, Percy fled and was besieged at Holbeche House in Warwickshire.
+Thomas Percy went on to become one of the five conspirators in the Gunpowder Plot of 1605, aiming to overthrow the Parliament under King James I. When the plot was discovered, Percy fled and was besieged at Holbeche House in Warwickshire.
 On 8 November 1605, a marksman shot dead both Robert Catesby and Thomas Percy with a single bullet.